-Back to school with decorated paper lunch bags
+Back to school with creative lunch bag decorating ideas

 This is one of those “use what you have handy” DIYs.
 Here’s what we used…